lukassnoek/NI-edu/NI-edu/misc/for_developers.md

 ./build_book
 ```

-Note that this does not work on Windows (Mac/Linux) only.
+Note that this does not work on Windows (Mac/Linux only).